-If you have never been through divorce it is one of the toughest things you can go through.
+If you have never been through getting a divorce it is one of the toughest things you can go through.
 Trying to relate to someone you once loved and now either hates your guts or you hate theirs… Not fun or easy.
 The temptation to be spiteful and cruel is strong.
 But today I’m not going to talk about that part of getting divorced.
 I’m going to talk about what I did to navigate the financial aspects successfully.
+Getting divorced does not have to mean a giant financial hit forever!

 Get ready to take a financial hit if you are getting divorced